gitlabhq/gitlab-runner/docs/development/README.md

 Running `vagrant up windows_10` will start the Windows 10 machine for you.
 To:

-- ssh inside of the Windows 10 machine, run `vagrant ssh windows_10`.
+- SSH inside of the Windows 10 machine, run `vagrant ssh windows_10`.
 - Access the GUI for the Windows 10, you can connect via RDP by running `vagrant rdp windows_10`, which will connect to the machine using a locally installed RDP program.